-- 1. Explore options to reduce the cost of health care for farmers, farm families, and employees, especially in rural areas.
-Increase access to mental health resources.
+- 1. Support options to reduce the cost of health care for farmers, farm families, and employees, especially in rural areas.
+Support increased access to mental health resources.
 Support extending the use of telehealth services as an option. - 2.
-Support increased investment to essential communications networks, including accessible and affordable rural broadband and cell service.
+Support increased investment to essential communications networks, including accessible and affordable rural broadband and cell service. - 3.
+Support the rights of farmers to maintain and repair their own equipment.